ProteinDF/ProteinDF/doc/source/80_analysis.rst

   Usage: pdf-pop-mulliken <MO_ID>

 * pdf-mkfld-mo

-Outputs molecular orbital field data.
+Outputs molecular orbital volume data.
+It can be output in several formats.
+Please refer to the help(-h).

 .. code-block:: none